Romania Film Tax Incentives: A Producer's Guide to the OFIC 30% Cash Rebate

 How the Numbers Land on a Mid-Budget Feature Shooting in Bucharest

-Here is what that looks like on the ground.
 Numbers make the producer tax incentive case concrete.
 The example below walks through a mid-budget global feature shooting at MediaPro Studios and on Bucharest locations — typical of the projects we support — and how the cash rebates film calculation reaches the producer's ledger.

-• Total shoot budgets: USD 5,000,000
+- Total shoot budgets: USD 5,000,000

-• Qualifying Romanian spend: RON 15,000,000 (roughly USD 3,200,000) — crew, locations, MediaPro stage rental, gear, post
+- Qualifying Romanian spend: RON 15,000,000 (roughly USD 3,200,000) — crew, locations, MediaPro stage rental, gear, post

-• Provisional rebates value: up to RON 5,250,000 — roughly USD 1,100,000 paid in cash after CNC certification
+- Provisional rebates value: up to RON 4,500,000 — roughly USD 940,000 paid in cash after OFIC certification

 Walking Through the Romanian Numbers

-On an USD 5M production that spends RON 15M of qualifying budget in Romania, the 35% rebates returns up to RON 5.25M — about USD 1.1M at recent exchange rates and just over 22% of the total worldwide budget.
-If the same production qualifies for the cultural top-up at an effective 45% rate, the return rises to roughly RON 6.75M (about USD 1.45M) — a meaningful swing on the funding plan.
-The rebates is claimed by the Romanian production services firm after wrap, audited by a signed off Romanian accountant and certified by the CNC, then disbursed in cash by the Ministry of Finance.
+On an USD 5M production that spends RON 15M of qualifying budget in Romania, the 30% rebates returns up to RON 4.5M — about USD 940,000 at recent exchange rates and just under 19% of the total worldwide budget.
+A rebate of that size sits well within the €10 million per-project cap, so the full 30% flows on a shoot of this scale.
+The rebates is claimed by the Romanian production services firm after wrap, audited by a signed off Romanian accountant and certified by OFIC, then reimbursed in cash by OFIC.
 Most independent producers monetise the certificate earlier by discounting it with a pro lender, mostly receiving 80–90% of face value during the shoot in exchange for the assigned rebates.

 What Eats Into the Headline Romanian Number

 Two things commonly reduce the realised rebates on Romanian shoots.
 First, line items that looked qualifying in the budget turn out, on audit, to be foreign-invoiced or above the statutory caps — mostly shaving 5–12% off the gross rebates on poorly prepared dossiers.
 Second, funding costs: a discount on the certificate plus the Romanian production services firm's fee for managing the claim mostly runs 8–14% combined.
-The producer's net gain on the USD 5M Romania example above tends to settle in the USD 850,000–USD 980,000 range — still one of the strongest film incentive program returns in Central and Eastern Europe and materially ahead of what equivalent spend would deliver in Czechia or Bulgaria.
+The producer's net gain on the USD 5M Romania example above tends to settle in the USD 730,000–USD 840,000 range — still one of the strongest film incentive program returns in Central and Eastern Europe and materially ahead of what equivalent spend would deliver in Czechia or Bulgaria.

 ACT 05